supaflyENJOY/DynamicsDocs/docs/Patients/Connection.md

 ---

 # Connection
-A connection record specifies the relationship between 2 other records (i.e. a Related Contact to a Patient Contact).
+A connection record specifies the relationship between 2 other records (e.g. a Related Contact to a Patient Contact).

 ## Create a Connection